kangqiao-ctrl/DS_Challenge/README.md

 # Shopify DS Challenge
-A notebook for Shopify 2022 Winter DS Challenge
+A notebook for Shopify 2022 Winter DS Challenge.